-UI Elements Description General Settings Enables you to change the current value of a selected setting.
-Note: The setting Maximum Probe Connections Per Second can be configured globally for all Management Zones only, as this setting affects the entire probe and not only a Management Zone.
+UI Elements Description General Settings Note: The setting Maximum Probe Connections Per Second can be configured globally for all Management Zones only, as this setting affects the entire probe and not only a Management Zone.
 Application Signatures Enables you to select application signatures for the Management Zone.
 Note: The list of available application signatures is managed Global Settings dialog box.
 For details, see "Configure Global Management Zone Settings" on

 UI Elements Description

-page 351.
+page 365.

 Ports Enables you add ports or edit a port's port number, or delete a port.
 Note: If the port should be detected using TCP/UDP port scanning, select Discover Port.